Description of Homeless Services Offered and Where:

-Several programs exist to address the needs of Maryland’s homeless population and those in danger of becoming homeless.
-However, DHR does not provide direct services to individuals seeking shelter.
-The following services are administered by DHR through our local departments of social services.
-To access any of the following programs or services, please contact your local department of social services.
+Several programs exist to address the needs of Maryland’s homeless populationand those in danger of becoming homeless.
+The following servces are administered by DHR through our local departments of social services.
+To access any of the following programs or services, you must first visit your nearest DSS office.

-HCP operates in five jurisdictions and assists low income families who are homeless, or in imminent danger of becoming homeless to locate, secure, and maintain permanent housing.
-Counselors help these families establish adequate credit references and to apply for subsidized housing.
-The counselors also help access local public and private resources for the first and last month’s rent, security deposits, utility payments, or donations of furniture.
+Housing Counselors – Housing Counselors assist households who are homeless, or in imminent danger of becoming homeless to locate, secure, and maintain permanent housing.
+Counselors help families establish adequate credit references and to apply for subsidized housing.
+The counselors also help identify available resources to cover back rent, security deposit, utility payments, or donations of furniture.

 If you need housing or support services in your area, please contact your local Department of Social Services office or you can refer to the Maryland Community Services Locator to search for services, transitional housing, and emergency food assistance options within your area by zip code.